equinor/mad-expo-core/README.md

 ```

 # Development of this package
-1. Clone `mad-expo-core` into the same folder containing your React Native Expo project folder.
+1. Clone `mad-expo-core` into the same folder containing your React Native Expo project.
 We suggest using our [React Native Expo template](https://github.com/equinor/mad-react-native-expo-template):
 ```sh
 git clone https://github.com/equinor/mad-expo-core
 ```
-Here's an example of how the folder structure should be:
+The folder structure should look like this:
 ```
 /Users/Adam/mad-expo-core
 /Users/Adam/mad-react-native-expo-template
 ```
 2. To have a smooth developer experience we use `yalc` to link `mad-expo-core` to the project.
 To install `yalc` in your project follow the [installation guide](https://github.com/wclr/yalc#installation).
-3. In your React Native Expo project your `package.json` you should add the `refresh-core`-script.
-Remember to replace the `{projectName}` with your project repository name:
+3. Add the `refresh-core`-script to `package.json`in your React Native Expo project.
+Remember to replace the `{projectName}` with your project name:
 ```json5
 {
   "scripts": {